Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer
-Aug16, duolingo shock me as well.
+Aug16, i continue to learn from other tool app, duolingo shock me as well.
 Like the video mentioned, only 8.6% of its users pay, and less than 8% of its revenue comes from advertising, a free educational app manage to also have a valuation of $7.7 billion.
-Rely on  AI, A/B testing, mascot, and
+Rely on  AI, A/B testing, mascot, and gamification strategy.
+Especially for SeeLayer, gamification is our priority, even more important than software instruction list.
+Our user's must feel toxic to learn the next step, they are willing to share to colleage or friends.
+And for those who are obsessed with the instruction, gamification make the process fun.

 <How Duolingo Rakes in $500M Yearly When 80% of Its Users Don’t Pay> by WSJ
 Link:https://www.youtube.com/watch?v=9KqrnBiyBQ8